arunmoorthattil/openshift-june-2022/Day1/README.md

 - Docker Image will have a yum package manager if it is a CentOS Docker Image but still will not have Linux kernel.

 ## Docker Container
+- A container is a runnable instance of an image
 - Docker containers are created using the Docker Image
 - Many containers can be created from a single Docker Image
-- is an instance of Docker Image
 - get's an IP address
 - containers get's its file system from the Docker Image
 - get's its own copy of network stack